TL;DR

 | Digital GP Services | Provides 24/7 access to a GP via phone or video call.
 This is the fastest way to get an initial assessment and a referral to a specialist if needed. | This is a standard feature on most modern policies, but check the utilisation limits and ease of use. |

-Finding the best PMI provider requires balancing cost with the level of cover.
-An experienced broker can provide quotes from across the market, including providers like Bupa, AXA Health, Aviva, and Vitality, ensuring you get the right fit for your needs and budget.
+Finding the PMI provider option requires balancing cost with the level of cover.
+An experienced broker can provide quotes from across our panel, including providers like Bupa, AXA Health, Aviva, and Vitality, ensuring you get the right fit for your needs and budget.

 Beyond Insurance: Proactive Steps for Your Foundational Health